kitled/demo-fasthtml-picocss/docs/main.md

 )
 ```

-Sorry for the bill.
-It's well worth it.
+Sorry for the new bill!
+But it's well worth it.
 It understands a lot of things, including Markdown, or FastHTML functions.

 ### Contribute

-Do other CSS themes and various Javascript frameworks like code syntax highlighters or whatever cool, and let's add all the things to make many versions of it.
+Do other CSS themes and various Javascript frameworks like code syntax highlighters or whatever cool thing you want.

-The MO is simple: **reimplement the integrated tool's demo and/or docs in FastHTML**, to demonstrate both at once in proper HTML.
+The M.O (how we roll) is simple: **reimplement the integrated tool's demo and/or docs in FastHTML**, to demonstrate both at once in proper HTML.

 It doesn't have to be a single file as I did for the data, but **make sure the types and exact characters being processed are easy to see**, just by reading the code, optionally helped by some handy REPL.
 If you use a database, provide helper functions to inspect the data and feed that base.

 The name of the game is **frictionless reproducibility**, that's our North.
+Great open code should be *stupidly easy* to steal.